Sachanee/Micro_Blogging_Platform/README.md

 4. Activate the environment with:
    - On Windows: `venv\Scripts\activate`
    - On Mac and Linux: `source venv/bin/activate`

 5. Install the required dependencies with: `pip install -r requirements.txt`.

+6. Make migrations with: `python manage.py makemigrations` and then `python manage.py migrate`.